I, Claudius, Speaking.

 Claire and I often talked about it, and she was okay with it, but I feared that our mutual friends would see me as an indifferent, loveless boyfriend who would not even mention my girlfriend or post any picture of her.

-For two years, my relationship status was "single."
+For two years, my relationship status said "single."
 I put Mara married one day after she becomes retired and that speaks for itself!

 I know my friends, and I know my friends are nosy, and if they saw the social networks I live with, they would go Google and quickly see that Claire is clearly and publicly seropositive.